 A controller is someone who not only runs the financial “trenches,” but they also move out of the trenches and make finance a functional department.
 Are you the sort of person who can balance people and data?

 With a controller career, you are responsible for recordkeeping, transparency of the finance department, maintaining transactional records, auditors that may come through, and of course, reporting all the financial transactions of your department.

 Because this job requires someone to wear many hats and for them to take on a lot of responsibilities, you must enjoy what you do.
 You must be willing to take your love of number crunching to the people in your company, want to show off reports, and make decisions.

 It takes a unique type of person to want this type of career.

-There is an enormous leap from finance layman to financial officer.
-A lack of managerial training and introverted personalities that are typical in the lower levels of a finance department make upward mobility difficult.
+There is an enormous leap from finance layman to a financial officer.
+A lack of managerial training and introverted personalities that are typically in the lower levels of a finance department make upward mobility difficult.

 Personal development is important if you want to move forward; you’ll have to find a means to managerial training and make it known that you are interested in upward mobility.

 You will have to take steps to move forward, as there may not be a clear path within your company to moving forward.